Bajadasaurus: Description

 Bajadasaurus is classified as a member of the Dicraeosauridae, a family of sauropod dinosaurs.
 As with all sauropods, dicraeosaurids were large, four-legged herbivores with a long neck and tail and a relatively tiny head.
 They were small compared to most other sauropods, reaching roughly the size of present-day Asian elephants, and their neck was comparatively short.
 Long bifurcated (two-pronged) neural spines were a common feature of the group, although they were only extremely elongated in Bajadasaurus and the closely related Amargasaurus.
+Bone fusion in the braincase and vertebral column indicates that the holotype represented an adult individual.